darikoneil/SweetPeeViewer/README.md

 04/08/2022 -> Added Import for Longitudinal Tracking (must already be registered on my multi-day alignment tool) (v0.85)
 04/11/2022 -> Sped up deconvolution plotting
-04/12/2022 -> Re-added mascot to encourage Ras to update to the latest version (v0.86)
+04/12/2022 -> Re-added mascot to encourage Ras to update to the latest version (v0.86) 05/18/2022 -> Refactored the app to be much more snappy

 # Preview